rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 ## General Requirements

-The general node requirements for networking and operating systems are the same as the node requirements for a [Rancher installation](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).
+The general networking and operating system requirements for Windows nodes are the same as for other [Rancher installations](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).

 ### OS Requirements